Trigonometric functions: Sum and difference formulas

 The sum and difference formulas allow expanding the sine, the cosine, and the tangent of a sum or a difference of two angles in terms of sines and cosines and tangents of the angles themselves.
-These can be derived geometrically, using arguments that date to Ptolemy.
+These can be derived geometrically, using arguments that date to Ptolemy (see Angle sum and difference identities).
 One can also produce them algebraically using Euler's formula.